hiveopolis/brood-hostside/README.md

   * `<node_name>_<date>.log` --> transcript of activity at various levels of logging.

-* All boards have a unique serial in their USB attributes, allowing the udev rules to generate symlinks for repeatable access to the same board (see `udev/` subdir)
+* All nodes have a unique serial in their USB attributes, allowing the udev rules to generate symlinks for repeatable access to the same node (see `udev/` subdir)